Attention.

 Installing the cylinder head

-1. Thoroughly clean the contact surfaces of the cylinder block and block head.
+1. Thoroughly clean the contact surfaces of the cylinder block and cylinder head.

 2. Install a new cylinder head gasket

-3. Install the cylinder head on the engine.
+3. Install the cylinder head onto the engine.

-Attention.
-If length (L) cylinder head bolt exceeds the limit (170.5 mm), you need to replace it with a new one.
+Caution: If the length (L) of the cylinder head bolt exceeds the maximum permissible value (170.5 mm), it must be replaced with a new one.

-4. If cylinder head bolts are reused, apply engine oil to their seating surfaces.
+4. If reusing the cylinder head bolts, apply engine oil to their seating surfaces.

 5. Tighten the cylinder head bolts in the sequence shown in the figure in five stages: